KULH2011 – The Cultural History of Nature

 The most pressing societal challenges in the present have to do with climate change and the loss of biodiversity.
 In the age of the Anthropocene, nature has become a vital political concern.

 This course offers cultural historical perspectives upon the present situation.
-The aim is to explore how humans have used, imagined and shaped animals and physical environments, and conversely, how nature has affected politics, economy and everyday life.
+The aim is to explore how humans have used, imagined and shaped animals and physical environments and, conversely, the role that nature and ideas of nature have played in social, cultural, political, economic and everyday life.

-The course focuses on ways to describe and theorize the relations between humans and nature – from early modern natural histories and emerging modern distinctions between nature and culture to current discussion of the Anthropocene.
-The politics of landscapes and conservation practices, the development of legislation protecting animals and of a science of ecology, are among the central themes.
+The course focuses on ways to describe and theorise the relations between humans and nature—from early modern natural histories and the modern distinction between nature and culture, to ongoing discussions about the Anthropocene.
+Central themes include the politics of landscape and of domestication, the rise of conservation and scientific ecology, nature and colonialism, nature and the nation-state, and the strange new hybrid natures that emerge with the Anthropocene.

 Upon successful completion of the course, students should